 Most children with special educational needs go to their local mainstream school.
-Details of local schools and colleges, including special schools and specialist provision can be found in the Family Information Directory.
+Details of local schools and colleges, including special schools and specialist provision can be found in the Cambridgeshire Online Directory.

 All mainstream schools and academies must publish on their website, their local offer outlining how they support children with special educational needs and disabilities.

 Deciding which schools you would prefer your child to attend is a very important decision.
 You are able to express a preference when applying for a school place.
 This preference may be based on a range of factors individual to your child and family.
 The Parents’ School Preference Adviser offers advice and information on choosing a school, how to apply and the appeals process.

 Admission to all Cambridgeshire mainstream schools and academies is managed centrally.
 If your child has extra help at school but does not have a Statement of Special Educational Needs / Education, Health and Care (EHC) Plan (from September 2014), you will apply for a school place following the admissions process for all children.

 If your child has a Statement of Special Educational Needs (Education, Health and Care (EHC) Plan from September 2014), their move to secondary school will be discussed at their Annual Review meeting in Year 5.
 You will be asked to think about what school you would like your child to go to.
 You may want to visit the schools you are considering and attend open evenings.